Proposal of ensemble qubits with two-atom decay: Inhomogeneous broadening

 In the presence of inhomogeneous broadening, the Hamiltonian $\hat{\mathcal{H}}_{\rm inh}$ can be modeled as a chain of coupled subradiant modes~\cite{kurucz2011spectroscopic}, as shown in Fig.~\ref{fig_inhomogeneous_broadening}(a), and the superradiant mode $\hat{s}$ is coupled to the subradiant mode

 at the end of this chain.
 Here, $\delta_{\rm inh}$ is the variance of the atomic transition frequencies, and is defined as

+Typically, the number $N$ can reach the order of $10^{12}$ as mentioned above, and in this case, the distribution of $\delta_{j}$ is usually considered as continuous, e.g., as a Gaussian or even Poissonian distribution.
+As a consequence, the variance $\delta_{\rm inh}$ can be considered as a constant here.
 The coupling strength between the modes $\hat{s}$ and $\hat{d}$ is found to be $\delta_{\rm inh}$, according to the Heisenberg equation of motion for the mode $\hat{s}$.
-However, as discussed above and in Appendix~\ref{Derivation of the effective Hamiltonian}, the resonance of the superradiant mode $\hat{s}$ is shifted by an amount $\delta_{q}$, due to its detuned coupling to the cavity mode $\hat{a}_{s}$.
+However, as discussed above and in Appendix~\ref{Derivation of the effective Hamiltonian}, the resonance of the superradiant mode $\hat{s}$ is shifted by an amount $\delta_{q}$, due to its detuned coupling to the cavity mode $\hat{a}_{s}$, which is not mediated by virtual photon pairs of the mode $\hat{a}_{s}$.
 Under the assumption that

-the coupling between the superradiant mode $\hat{s}$ and the subradiant mode $\hat{b}$ becomes far detuned, and therefore can be neglected.
+the coupling between the superradiant mode $\hat{s}$ and the subradiant mode $\hat{b}$ becomes far detuned and, therefore, can be neglected.
 This is the so-called cavity protection effect~\cite{kurucz2009qubit,kurucz2011spectroscopic,diniz2011strongly,putz2014protecting}.

 In Figs.~\ref{fig_inhomogeneous_broadening}(b) and~\ref{fig_inhomogeneous_broadening}(c), we perform numerical simulations, with and without the cavity protection.
 Specifically, we integrate the adiabatic master equation in Eq.~(\ref{eq_two_atom_decay}), with the inhomogeneous-broadening Hamiltonian $\hat{\mathcal{H}}_{\rm inh}$ given in Eq.~(\ref{eq_inhomogeneous_broadening}), and then calculate the complex coherence, $\average{\hat{\sigma}_{-}}=\left|\average{\hat{\sigma}_{-}}\right|\exp(i\phi)$, of the ensemble qubit.
 Note that, here, $\hat{\mathcal{H}}_{\rm inh}$ needs to be transformed, by a unitary operator $\exp\left(i\delta_{q}\hat{s}^{\dagger}\hat{s}t\right)$, to the rotating frame of the adiabatic master equation.
 In fact, this transformation reflects the suppression effect of the detuning $\delta_{q}$ on the inhomogeneous-broadening induced spin dephasing.
 The frequency shifts $\delta_{j}$ are randomly chosen according to a Gaussian distribution of mean $0$ and variance $\delta_{\rm inh}$.
 In Fig.~\ref{fig_inhomogeneous_broadening}(b), we see that the cavity protection stabilizes the modulus $\left|\average{\hat{\sigma}_{-}}\right|$ at almost the ideal value given in Eq.~(\ref{eq_co1_spin_coherent}).
 Furthermore, Fig.~\ref{fig_inhomogeneous_broadening}(c) shows that, with cavity protection, the phase $\phi$ increases linearly with the evolution time, and thus can be subtracted in a proper frame.
 In sharp contrast, the coherence of the ensemble qubit (or quantum information) is easily destroyed in the case of no cavity protection.
 This indicates that our proposal can inherently and strongly suppress the effect of inhomogeneous broadening, as long as $\delta_{\rm inh}\ll\delta_{q}$.